peter1010/My-Gentoo-stuff/eowyn/INSTALL.md

     change root=/dev/mmcblk0p2
     Add net.ifnames=0

-NoteL net.ifnames=0 means the first network interface found to be named eth0, and so on
+Note: net.ifnames=0 means the first network interface found will be called eth0, and so on

 Edit /mnt/rpi/boot/config.txt